You may wish to see a map of the region and a short introduction to this section first.

 in Palazzo Medici Lante in Rome).
 Palazzo dei Pennoni is thought to have been designed by Antonio da Sangallo il Giovane, a Florentine architect.

 The fleurs-de-lys of the Farnese family, which appear on many palaces and churches around Viterbo cannot be found in Montefiascone.
 The inhabitants of the town managed not to be included in the nearby Duchy of Castro, a fiefdom of that family.

 The inhabitants of many Italian towns drained their resources to build the largest possible Duomo, as Italians usually call their cathedrals.
-In Italy an undertaking which requires a long time to be completed is said to take longer than the Opera del Duomo or (in Rome) Opera di S. Pietro, because the construction of these huge buildings lasted for centuries.
-The foundations of S. Margherita were laid in 1519 by Michele Sammicheli, an architect best known for his later career as designer of imposing fortifications at Candia.
+In Italy an undertaking which requires a long time to be completed is said to take longer than the Opera del Duomo or (in Rome) Fabbrica di S. Pietro, because the construction of these huge buildings lasted for centuries.
+The foundations of S. Margherita were laid in 1519 by Michele Sammicheli, an architect best known for his later career as designer of imposing fortifications at Verona and Candia (Iraklion).
 The gigantic dome was designed by Carlo Fontana in 1674 and the fašade and the bell towers were added in 1843.

-The Tuscan cultural influence on northern Latium is evident in the frequent use of glazed terracottas.
+The Tuscan cultural influence on the region Latium is evident in the frequent use of glazed terracottas.
 Other examples can be seen at Madonna della Querce and Bolsena.